Moving to Paris: 16 Essentials Tips For Relocation

-14. Register with the French Authorities
+14. Registering with the French Authorities

 It doesn’t matter where you’re coming from, you’ll need to register with the French authorities within three months of arriving in Paris.
 To do this, you’ll need to undertake an interview and a medical, and the whole process can take a while.

-15. Set up a social security number
+15. Setting up a social security number

 Once you’ve lived in France for more than three months and have met the eligibility criteria for their public health care system, you’ll need a social security number.
 This is your personal identification number that you use for the healthcare system.
 This is a tricky process, not only because all of the application forms are in French but also because it can take up to 6 months to receive the number once you’ve applied.